n-powell/ping-pong/README.md

 ### License

-* Licensed under MIT licensing.*
+* Licensed under MIT licensing.

 Copyright (c) _Nicholas Powell_

-BDD

-Behavior Driven Design
+# _Behavior Driven Design_

-If a user inputs a number, It will display that number.
+# _If a user inputs a number, It will display that number._
-Example:
-Input: 15
-Output: 15
+* _Example:_
+* _Input: 15_
+* _Output: 15_

-If a user inputs a number, It will count up to that number by 1 using whole numbers.
+# _If a user inputs a number, It will count up to that number by 1 using whole numbers._
-Example:
-Input: 15
-Output: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15.
+* _Example:_
+* _Input: 15_
+* _Output: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15._

-If a user inputs a number, It will count up to that number by 1 using whole numbers.
-Each number that is divisible by 3 will be replaced by "ping".
+# _If a user inputs a number, It will count up to that number by 1 using whole numbers.
+Each number that is divisible by 3 will be replaced by "ping"._
-Example:
-Input: 15
-Output: 1,2,ping,4,5,ping,6,7,8,ping,10,11,ping,13,14,ping
+* _Example:_
+* _Input: 15_
+* _Output: 1,2,ping,4,5,ping,6,7,8,ping,10,11,ping,13,14,ping_

-If a user inputs a number, It will count up to that number by 1 using whole numbers.
-Each number that is divisible by 5 will be replaced by "pong".
+# _If a user inputs a number, It will count up to that number by 1 using whole numbers.
+Each number that is divisible by 5 will be replaced by "pong"._
-Example:
-Input: 15
-Output: 1,2,ping,4,pong,ping,6,7,8,ping,pong,11,ping,13,14,pong
+* _Example:_
+* _Input: 15_
+* _Output: 1,2,ping,4,pong,ping,6,7,8,ping,pong,11,ping,13,14,pong_

-If a user inputs a number, It will count up to that number by 1 using whole numbers.
-Each number that is divisible by 15 will be replaced by "pingpong"
+# _If a user inputs a number, It will count up to that number by 1 using whole numbers.
+Each number that is divisible by 15 will be replaced by "pingpong"_
-Example:
-Input: 15
-Output: 1,2,ping,4,pong,ping,6,7,8,ping,pong,11,ping,13,14,pingpong
+* _Example:_
+* _Input: 15_
+* _Output: 1,2,ping,4,pong,ping,6,7,8,ping,pong,11,ping,13,14,pingpong_